rahulbrahmbhatt18/FacialEmoRecognizer/README.md

 3. OpenCV
 4. Keras

-And that's all, now our model is ready to recognize the human facial recognition with both static and dynamic data as input and that too with a high rate of accuracy.
+And that's all, now our model is ready to recognize the human facial emotions with both static and dynamic data as input and that too with a high rate of accuracy.